 Your Laptop Computer

 As of January 2014 a Federal Court has approved continuing searches of personal computers coming into the United States.
 The Customs Service can take control of your machine for minutes or months and have their way with it.
-If the NSA hasn't already secured all your personal business in thier fat computers they will have the opportunity now.
+If the NSA hasn't already secured all your personal business in their fat computers they will have the opportunity now.

 Even though United States Federal law allows wine, beer, and liquor to be imported, all states have their own laws on import of alcoholic beverages.
 Many of these laws are more restrictive than the Federal law which allows one liter of alcohol duty free, if you are at least 21 years of age.
 United States Customs enforces state alcohol laws.
 General information on these laws is presented in one of the United States Customs web pages linked above.

 Also, call your state alcoholic beverage control board and get specifics before you go if you plan to purchase a case of wine.
 If your return flight lands in another state you must satisfy the law of that state when clearing Customs.
 Some states prohibit importation of all alcohol, without exceptions.

 When entering and leaving the United States, there are other restrictions by various Federal agencies which are enforced by the Customs Service.
 Customs says that it enforces some 4,000 laws administered by 40 federal agencies.

 One of the regulations is on money.
 If you are taking more than $10,000 in currency or negotiable instruments out of the country our Big Brother in Washington wants to know all about it.
-You must file a report with the Treasury Department.
+There are no limits on what you can bring (this can change) but you must file a report with the Treasury Department if you have more than ten grand in your pockets.
 You must also file a report if you are coming home with more than $10,000.
+If you are over the mark and do not declare it Customs will put your loot it in their pocket.
+As noted above, the Customs service brags about how much money they confiscate every day.